cjneely10/MetaSanity/README.md

 allows users to customize the calling programs to better fit their needs, as well as provides a useful documentation step for researchers.

-### Usage differences - standalone script versus docker image

-Both `MetaSanity.py` and `pipedm.py` use the same set of command-line arguments to function.

-- Docker installation
-    - Users must edit the `MetaSanity.py` script to provide paths to downloaded data.
-See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for instructions.
-    - Users must use the config file templates found in `Sample/Config/Docker`.
-- Source code installation
-    - Users must edit the config file template found in `Sample/Config/SourceCode` to provide paths to working program installations.

 ## Available pipelines

 - [PhyloSanity](PhyloSanity.md)